alam-nazmul/kubernet-learning/README.md

     -   From 30000 to 32767

 ### Remember !!!
-_When you declear a SERVICE the specification > selector perameters will be same as DEPLOYMENT's template > metadata > labels_
+_When you declare a SERVICE the specification > selector parameters will be same as DEPLOYMENT's template > metadata > labels_

 ### Create a service by YAML file